CornerStone Education Loan Services is one of the Federal student loan servicers. They have more than 35 years of

-In addition to that, Cornerstone also indulges in other essential activities that are expected from a servicer.
+In addition to that, CornerStone also indulges in other essential activities that are expected from a loan servicer.
 This includes helping students get rid of their student loans.
 Hence as a student loan borrower, you should get a better understanding of the many services which can be extended to you by your loan servicers.

 Indulges in helping student loan borrowers to manage their dues

 Aims to help borrowers understand if they are eligible for a student loan discharge or forgiveness